neondatabase/website/content/docs/get-started-with-neon/regions.md

 enableTableOfContents: true
 isDraft: true
 ---
 Neon supports project deployment in several regions.
-It is recommended that you select the region closest to your application server to reduce latency between your Neon project and your application.
+We recommended that you select the region closest to your application server to reduce latency between your Neon project and your application.

 ## Available regions